-Roger is Co-Director of the Risk and Macro Finance Research Focal Area at the University of Amsterdam; holds a courtesy appointment in the Department of Finance of the University of Amsterdam; is Scientific Advisor to Eurandom (Co-Director of the Multivariate Risk Modeling group); Associate Editor of Insurance: Mathematics and Economics (Elsevier), Statistics and Probability Letters (Elsevier), Dependence Modeling (De Gruyter), and Insurance Markets and Companies: Analyses and Actuarial Computations; Research Fellow of ACIS, Netspar, STAR, StochModFin and WONDER (previously the Stieltjes Institute); and Extramural Fellow of CentER (research groups Econometrics and Finance).
+Roger is Director of the Risk and Macro Finance Research Focal Area at the University of Amsterdam; holds a courtesy appointment in the Department of Finance of the University of Amsterdam; is Scientific Advisor to Eurandom (Co-Director of the Multivariate Risk Modeling group); Associate Editor of Statistics and Probability Letters (Elsevier); Research Fellow of ACIS, Netspar, STAR, StochModFin and WONDER (previously the Stieltjes Institute); and Extramural Fellow of CentER (research groups Econometrics and Finance).

 The Chair of Risk and Insurance that Roger holds is sponsored by the Dutch Association of Insurers.